superstringsoftware/observatory/README.md

 Revision history
 -----------------
+####0.1.7
+Some styling changes, module names support:

+* added 2 themes: dark and light.
+Not configurable on the flight as of now.

+* added module names support to easier sort through logs.

+* some css cleanup, started restyling to get away from Bootstrap dependency.

 ####0.1.5, 0.1.6
 Bottom sliding panel with tabs added, monitoring / inspection capabilities added, files renamed, some cleanup started